zenvia/zenvia-openapi-spec/spec/info/description.md

 There are the resources of this API:

-* Channels: Conversational channels where you can send or receive messages for/from some contact.
+* Channels: Conversational channels where you can send or receive messages from/to some contact.

   * Messages: A collection of messages for one channel

-* Subscriptions: Controls the events to be sent for webhook endpoint.
+* Subscriptions: Control the events to be sent for webhook endpoint.

 # API Design